-After admittance to the Global Gateway Program or the Pre-Master’s Program, you must provide additional documentation, listed below, before the I-20 immigration document is issued.
+After admittance to the Global Gateway Program, Pre-Master’s Program or Undergraduate direct admission, you must provide additional documentation, listed below, before the I-20 immigration document is issued.

 You will be required to have original financial documentation available during your visa interview.

 Pearson Versant, TOEFL and IELTS are recognized for the undergraduate Global Gateway Program and the Master's International Year program.

 The latest from UVM.